 Retail workers are an underserved majority

-Lack of investment into technology
+Lack of investment in retail communication technology

 The end result is that your frontline retail employees are neglected, and the business suffers.

 While it may seem inevitable that retail store workers are unreachable, this is not the case.
 Refraining from investments in technology that enables communication with your retail workers likely costs you more than it saves.